On the 4d superconformal index near roots of unity: Bulk and Localized contributions: The index near roots of unity

 The real numbers~$\xi_{\ell ||}\,\equiv\,\xi_{\ell || \T}\,$, and~$\xi_{\ell \perp}\,\equiv\,\xi_{\ell \perp \T}\,$, are the components of the complex number~$\xi_{\ell}$ in the basis of the complex plane defined by~$1$ and~$\T\,$, i.e.~$\xi_{\ell}=\xi_{\ell\perp}\,+\,\T\, \xi_{\ell||}\,$.

 Representations~\eqref{IdentityTheta00} and~\eqref{repmnG00} are absolutely convergent, and thus uniformly convergent, for generic~$z\in\mathbb{C}\,$, except for: \begin{itemize} \item[1)] At the~$z$'s for which~$\xi_{\ell\perp}$ hits the boundaries of the region~\eqref{ConditionNoLog0}.
-These regions are lines in the complex~$z$-plane that we will call~\emph{walls} or~$p$-wall(s) (the~$p$ indicates their position).
+These regions are lines in the complex~$z$-plane that we will call~\emph{walls}.
 As we will see below, the lateral limits of both~$L(z)$ and~$L_{\Gamma_e}(z)\,$, to the walls~\eqref{ConditionNoLog0}, converge, except for at isolated points.
 For~$L(z)$, the lateral limits, when they exist, coincide.
 That is not the case for~$L_{\Gamma_e}(z)$, where the lateral limits, when they exist, are different.

 \item[2)] At the~$z$'s that correspond to the zeros of~$\theta_0\,$, and the zeroes and poles of~$\Gamma_{e}\,$, where the series diverges. \end{itemize} The divergences are always at positions~$z$'s for which~$\xi_{\ell\perp}$ hits the boundaries of~\eqref{ConditionNoLog0}.
 They are the points in the walls where both lateral limits diverge.
 Thus, in a sense,~$2)$ is included in~$1)$.